 Increases in blood pressure (BP).
 BP should be monitored during treatment.

-Cancers including basal and Merkel cell carcinoma and melanoma.
+Cancers including basal, squamous, and Merkel cell carcinomas and melanoma.
 Tell your doctor if you have any changes in the appearance of your skin, including changes in a mole, new

 darkened area in your skin, a sore that does not heal, or growths on your skin such as a bump that may be shiny, pearly white, skin colored, or pink.
 While taking GILENYA, limit the amount of time you spend in sunlight and ultraviolet (UV) light as well as use sunscreen with a high sun protection factor and wear protective clothing.
 Lymphoma has also occurred in patients receiving GILENYA.

 GILENYA may harm your unborn baby.
 Talk to your doctor if you are pregnant or planning to become pregnant.
+Women should stop taking GILENYA 2 months before trying to become pregnant.
 Women who can become pregnant should use effective birth control while on GILENYA, and for at least 2 months after stopping.
 If you become pregnant while taking GILENYA, or within 2 months after stopping, tell your doctor right away.
 It is not known if GILENYA passes into breast milk.
 Talk to your doctor about the best way to feed your baby if you take GILENYA.
 A pregnancy registry is available for women who become pregnant during GILENYA treatment.
-For more information, contact the GILENYA Pregnancy Registry by calling Quintiles at 1-877-598-7237, by e-mailing email@example.com, or by going to www.gilenyapregnancyregistry.com.
+For more information, contact the GILENYA Pregnancy Registry by calling Quintiles at 1-877-598-7237, by e-mailing firstname.lastname@example.org, or by going to www.gilenyapregnancyregistry.com.

 Tell your doctor about all your medical conditions, including if you had or now have an irregular or abnormal heartbeat; stroke or mini-stroke; heart problems; a history of repeated fainting; a fever or infection, or if you are unable to fight infections due to a disease or are taking medicines that lower your immune system, including corticosteroids, or have taken them in the past; eye problems; diabetes; breathing or liver problems; or uncontrolled high blood pressure.
 Also tell your doctor if you have had chicken pox or have received the chicken pox vaccine.
 Your doctor may test for the chicken pox virus, and you may need to get the full course of the chicken pox vaccine and wait 1 month before starting GILENYA.
 Children 10 years and older should complete their vaccination schedule before starting GILENYA.